artur-ciocanu/launch.en/help/faq.md

 ---
 title: FAQ
-description: Get answers to frequently asked questions about tags in Adobe Experience Platform Data Collection.
+description: Get answers to frequently asked questions about tags in Adobe Experience Platform.
 exl-id: 1192c0cd-fa2d-4c82-978c-af75a70d060b
 ---
-# Adobe Experience Platform Data Collection tags FAQ
+# Tags troubleshooting guide

-This document provides answers to frequently asked questions about tags in Adobe Experience Platform Data Collection.
+This document provides answers to frequently asked questions about tags in Adobe Experience Platform.

-## What are tags in Data Collection?
+## What are tags capabilities in Adobe Experience Platform?

 Tags are the next-generation of the [!DNL Adobe] tag-management capability, built into the [!DNL Adobe Experience Platform].
 Tags enables clients to: